Test Taking Tips

 Successful testing includes three parts: preparing for a test, taking the test, and post-test review.
 Begin with our handout of General Tips, which reviews all three steps in testing.
 Another handout outlines the PLAE Model to test taking: Plan, List, Activate, and Evaluate.
 These resources are being made available for students to use in any manner most effective for you.
-Please contact the Student Success Center to meet with a Student Success Consultant if you would like to learn how to strengthen any part of your testing ability.
+Please contact the Academic Support Center to meet with a Academic Support Consultant if you would like to learn how to strengthen any part of your testing ability.

 Stress and test performance are related to each other.
 For many students, test performance declines when stress is over-stimulated.
 The common stressors can be divided into physical barriers and cognitive barriers.
 Review this handout for ideas for manage both types of stress and prepare for tests.